Photograph courtesy of The Green Goose

 223 Grove Road, E3 5SN

-If you already have plans for Christmas Day, there are also some great pubs open over the festive season.
+If you’ve already got your Christmas roast dinner covered, here are some excellent pubs in our local area open around the festive season.
 Some of our top picks include:

 The Approach Tavern: Open on Christmas Eve 12pm to 9pm.
 Open Christmas Day for drinks only 12pm to 3pm.
 Open Boxing Day 12pm to 5pm.
 Open 27th to 30th December 12pm to 11pm.
 Open New Year’s Eve 12pm till late.
 Closed New Year’s Day.